sensu/sensu-docs-legacy/source/docs/0.22/the-five-minute-install.md

 ---
 version: 0.22
 category: "Installation Guide"
-title: "The 5-minute install"
+title: "The five minute install"
 ---

-# The 5-minute Sensu Install
+# The five minute Sensu Install

+## Objective
-Although Sensu’s [architecture](architecture) is one of its most compelling features, and the [installation guide](installation-guide) can help you get Sensu installed in [a variety of configurations](installation-strategies) in any operating environment, you might not actually care about any of that until you can get Sensu up and running in a testing and/or development environment and try it out.

-This installation guide is intended to help you to **install Sensu in 5 minutes or less, or we'll give you your money back, guaranteed**.
+Although Sensu’s [architecture](architecture) is one of its most compelling features, and the [complete installation guide](installation-guide) can help you get Sensu installed and configured for [a variety of operating environments](installation-strategies), you might not actually care about any of that until you can get Sensu up and running in a development environment for testing purposes.
+This installation guide is intended to help you to **install Sensu in five minutes or less, or we'll give you your money back, guaranteed**.

 After completing the steps in this guide, you will have a fully functional Sensu Core installation in a [standalone][standalone] configuration.

 ## Installation Requirements